-Everyone 6 months of age and older should be vaccinated with any licensed, age-appropriate influenza vaccine (IIV, RIV, or LAIV), as indicated.
-No preference is given for any one vaccine over another.
+Everyone 6 months of age and older should be vaccinated with any licensed, recommended, and age-appropriate influenza vaccine (IIV, RIV, or LAIV), as indicated.

 The Morbidity and Mortality Weekly Report published on August 24, 2018 provides guidance from the Advisory Committee on Immunization Practices (ACIP) for using this year's flu vaccine products.
-See this PDF for a for a listing of influenza vaccine products available for the 2018-19 season.
-Vaccines for Children providers can access the 2018-2019 State Supplied Childhood Flu Vaccines At-A Glance chart for VFC specific choices.
+View a listing of influenza vaccine products available for the 2018-19 season (PDF).
+Vaccines for Children providers can access the 2018 to 2019 State Supplied Childhood Flu Vaccines At-A-Glance chart (PDF) for VFC specific choices.

 In its February meeting, the ACIP once again recommended LAIV (the nasal spray vaccine known as FluMist) for healthy, non-pregnant people 2 through 49 years old during the 2018-19 season.
 This recommendation was made after ACIP reviewed effectiveness data presented by the manufacturers of FluMist.

 Thimerosal is used as a preservative in all multi-dose vial presentations of influenza vaccine.
-A 0.5 mL dose drawn from a multi-dose vial contains up to 25 µg thimerosal, depending on manufacturer.
-Single-dose flu vaccine presentations-prefilled syringe, single-dose vial, and single-use nasal spray-are thimerosal free.
+A 0.5 milliliter (mL) dose drawn from a multi-dose vial contains up to 25 µg thimerosal, depending on the manufacturer.
+Single-dose flu vaccine presentations-prefilled syringe, single-dose vial, and single-use nasal spray-are thimerosal-free.